 As humans, creation and the capacity to create are in our DNA.
-These creations spark joy within oneself and have the ability to unify the human spirit.
+These creations spark joy within oneself and can unify the human spirit.
 For Tom Moser, the spark that led him to craft his artistic rendition of the American flag came from a photograph of a wooden flag and a gentle nudge from a friend.
-He knew his flag would be crafted using North American hardwoods- specifically cherry, maple, and walnut- and crafted with the same attention to detail as his furniture.
-Tom Moser, himself a veteran of the United States Air Force, decided to tackle an interpretation of the American flag.
+He knew his flag would be crafted using North American hardwoods- cherry, maple, and walnut- and crafted with the same attention to detail as his furniture.
+Tom Moser, a United States Air Force veteran, decided to tackle an interpretation of the American flag.

 Custom Betsy Ross Flag, created by Tom Moser